-The DPA law was passed in 1998, marking a big step forward in the way information about people is legally used and handled.
+The original DPA law was passed in 1998, marking a big step forward in the way information about people was legally used and handled.
 The main purpose of the legislation was to protect individuals against misuse or abuse of information about them.
-This prevents companies, bodies or businesses selling or passing on information about their customers and staff.
+This prevented companies, bodies or businesses selling or passing on information about their customers and staff.

-Databases are easily accessed, searched and edited and with more and more organisations (including schools) storing information on computers to store and process personal information.
-With this comes the likelihood of this information ending up in the wrong hands, The DPA was a way to regulate misuse and prevent the selling of data.
+Databases are easily accessed, searched and edited.
+And with more and more organisations (including schools) using computers to store and process personal information, there was an increase in the likelihood of these details ending up in the wrong hands, The DPA was a way to regulate misuse and prevent the selling of data.

 What is the General Data Protection Regulation (GDPR)?